pydicom/pynetdicom/docs/user/association.rst

 contexts in
 :attr:`AE.requested_contexts<pynetdicom.ae.ApplicationEntity.requested_contexts>`
 will be used with the association.
-To propose presentation contexts on a per-association basis you can use the *contexts* keyword argument:
+To propose presentation contexts on a per-association basis you can use the *contexts* keyword parameter:

 ::